-Only two weeks into the 2019 legislative session, the Child Victims Act passed both the Assembly and the Senate on Monday, January 28.
+Only two weeks into the 2019 legislative session, the Child Victims Act passed the Assembly and the Senate on Monday, January 28.
 After being signed into law, the Child Victims Act will vastly expand the statute of limitations that was previously in place for bringing child molesters to justice.

-Note: Secondary sources were used to create this piece and, because of this, the information included has not been independently verified.
-If you notice a factual issue with our posting, please bring it to our attention and we will correct or remove it as soon as possible.
+Note: Secondary sources were used to create this piece, and because of this, the information included has not been independently verified.
+If you notice a factual issue with our posting, please bring it to our attention, and we will correct or remove it as soon as possible.

 Disclaimer: Our intent in these posts is to bring attention to the dangers members of our community face and to encourage caution.
 However, this information should not be misconstrued as legal or medical advice, and we urge you to contact a trained legal professional for more information regarding your specific situation.